jsmvalente/ldRouting/README.md

 ./ldRouting -bitcoinRPCUser=MY_RPC_USER -bitcoinRPCPassword=MY_RPC_PASS
 ```

-**Note**: This software is still highly unstable and not ready for production, to use it you need to know what you're doing.
+**Note**: This software is still highly unstable and not ready for production.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue or a draft PR first to discuss what you would like to change.

 Please make sure to update tests as appropriate.